jchang504/keeptabs/README.md

 ### Make a new tab of an open website?
 Add shift to your hotkey!

 ![Duplicate Demo](dupTab.gif "duplicate tabs if you want!")

+## How to...

+### Install

+1. Download extension from the Google Chrome Web Store (it's free!)
+1. Restart Google Chrome
+1. Set up your hotkeys in the options page

+### Use

+1. Make sure your browser is not focused on any text input
+1. Hold down escape
+1. Type your hotkey (if you want to create a duplicate tab of a website you already have open, hope down shift while doing this step)
+1. Release escape